web-dot/AND3.2-FragmentsNavigationGraph-Words-App/README.md

 Words app contains a scrollable list of 26 letters A to Z in a RecyclerView.
 The orientation of the RecyclerView can be changed between a vertical list or a grid of items.

+The Fragments are embedded in a FragmentContainerView in a single activity.

 The app demonstrates the use of Fragments.